oscar-system/Oscar.jl/docs/src/Rings/integer.md

 BigInt(n)
 ```

-In the case of `Int`, if the Oscar integer is too large to fit, an exception
+In the case of `Int`, if the OSCAR integer is too large to fit, an exception
 is raised.

 ```@repl oscar